seanluce/ANFHealthCheck/README.md

 ### ANFPoolCapacityRemediation

-This function will redice the capacity pool sizes if the headroom is above a desired threshold.
+This function will reduce the capacity pool sizes if the headroom is above a desired threshold.
 Headroom is defined as the percent free space in the capacity pool that is not allocated to volumes.
 To specify a capacity pool's desired headroom, apply the tag titled 'anfhealthcheck_desired_headroom' to the capacity pool and give it an integer value of the headroom percentage desired for that capacity pool.
 For example, if 20% free space is desired, set the tag to an integer value of 20.

 To enable pool capacity remediation, set the variable '$enablePoolCapacityRemediation' to $true.